saransh484/AI-notes/README.md

 - model is trained to predicts multiple possible output

 - adjusts weights and bias to minimize the error in the output

+## Types of AI

+- Weak AI

+  - it is only trained for one specific task.

+  - fail in unpredictable ways if it goes beyond its limits.

+  - not capable of self-awareness, consciousness, or general intelligence

+- General AI

+  - possess intelligence and cognitive abilities similar to that of humans

+  - ability to reason, learn, understand, and communicate in natural languages

+- Super AI

+  - hypothetical AI

+  - surpass the intelligence of the most intelligent humans in every cognitive task

+  - ability to learn and adapt at a speed far beyond human capabilities